rafaelmrjgit/Chat_Anonymizer/README.md

 ### 📝 Description

+Chat Anonymizer was developed in a context of growing public concern about sharing personal data with AI systems.
+Recent incidents involving AI models unintentionally exposing private user information highlight the importance of anonymizing sensitive content before sending it to external tools.

 Chat Anonymizer is an Android application designed to protect user privacy when sharing WhatsApp conversations for analysis.
 It allows users to import .txt chat files and replaces all sensitive information (names, phone numbers, emails, and timestamps) with generic identifiers.
 The resulting text is perfectly prepared for safe analysis by external Artificial Intelligence (AI) tools or research purposes.
 This app does not access WhatsApp directly or read chats automatically.
 Currently, it does not process media (images, audio, video).

 ### ✨ Key Features